Belgium at the 2009 World Championships in Athletics

-Belgium will compete at the 2009 World Championships in Athletics from 15–23 August.
+Belgium competed at the 2009 World Championships in Athletics from 15–23 August.
 A team of 23 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
 The team features a women's 4 x 100 metres relay, which won medals at the 2007 World Championships, and the 2008 Beijing Olympics.